dmbarbour/wikilon/docs/ApplicationModel.md

 Definitions and dictionary objects, and entire dictionaries can be viewed as hypermedia.
 With dictionary objects, we get a lot of associative metadata for each word that can be linked together or provide hints for rendering.
 Thus, we can have cyclic graphs, or render some objects with sound or video.

-Intriguingly, *AO evaluates to AO*, preserving both behavior and a great deal of link structure.
+Intriguingly, *Awelon evaluates to Awelon*, preserving both behavior and a great deal of link structure.
 Hence, we can view this as *hypermedia evaluates to hypermedia*.
 We can potentially model texts that evaluate to canvases and tables.
 We can model canvases and tables that evaluate to text.
 With active debugging via program animation, we might graphically render intermediate hypermedia views.

-In context of RESTful applications, treating AO as hypermedia could be useful both for viewing AO code and results, and for updating it.
+In context of RESTful applications, treating Awelon as hypermedia could be useful both for viewing Awelon code and results, and for updating it.
 Depending on context, we could model updating forms/data in place or command-pattern updates where each 'command' is represented by a copy of a templated form.
 Forms could generally be evaluated independent of context, providing a basis lightweight applications and local input validation.

 ## Compositional Views